mdchambers/dissertation/dissertation_outline.md

 	* Gro recruitment dynamic and reversible
 		* 50% of sites unique to single timepoint
 * Groucho associates with multiple ventrally-repressed genes in patterns unique to early embryonic stages
+	* zen
+	* dpp
+	* tld
+* Groucho localizes extensively to the Dorsal-binding sites of both Dorsal-activated and –repressed genes
+	* Reliance on additional factors to facilitate Dorsal binding
+	* snail
+	* twist
-* Groucho associates with
+	* rho
+	* simple minded
+	* short gastrulation
 	* Groucho and Dorsal sites
 		* Classes of Dorsal site
 		* Alternative targets of Dorsal repression (segmentation and homeotic patterning)
 			* Groucho known to regulate these genes
 				* Engrailed and Hairy family proteins
+* Groucho-associated genes tend to be associated with multiple, small, clustered peaks
+	* RENAME: Groucho tends to bind in spatially-restricted clusters at promoters and inside genes
+* Groucho binding is enriched in promoters, UTRs, and introns
+* Groucho colocalizes with Dorsal to areas of high transcription factor density in the very early embryo
+* Identification of Groucho Targets by Developmental Stage
+* Groucho-regulated genes are enriched for stalled RNA polymerase

-* Groucho binds in small and clustered peaks* Groucho recruitment is more dynamic during early embryonic stages (consistent with highest levels of Gro at these stages) * Groucho spreading does not appear to be an obligate characteristic of repression
+* Groucho recruitment is more dynamic during early embryonic stages (consistent with highest levels of Gro at these stages)
+* Groucho spreading does not appear to be an obligate characteristic of repression
 	* Groucho peaks exhibit a mean width of approximately 500 bp
 	* Groucho widths slightly increase in size at later timepoints, though whether this is the result of biological variability or slight deviations in chip-seq library fraction efficiencies is uncertain.
 In either case, the effect is slight.
 	* Clustering of Gro binding regions does appear to be prevalent.
 Over half of all Groucho-associated genes exhibit two or more distinct Groucho binding sites